Magnolia salicifolia

 Magnolia salicifolia, also known as willow-leafed magnolia or anise magnolia, originates from Japan.
 It is a small deciduous tree 7.5 m (25 ft) tall, with narrow lanceolate leaves with whitened undersides.
-The leaves are not as narrow as true willows (Salix), but is narrow compared to other magnolias, giving this tree a finer texture.
+The leaves are not as narrow as true willows (Salix), but are narrow compared to other magnolias, giving this tree a finer texture.
 The 10 cm-wide scented flowers emerge in early spring before the leaves.
+Flowers have six petals.
 The leaves and bark are fragrant when crushed.
+It grows in rocky, granite soil along stream banks.

 The cultivar 'Wada's Memory', with double white scented flowers, has gained the Royal Horticultural Society's Award of Garden Merit.